jpcre2/jpcre2/doxy/doxydoc.md

 (You can use temporary object too, see [short examples](#short-examples)).

-This object will hold the pattern, modifiers (PCRE2 and JPCRE2 options) and compiled pattern.
+This object will hold the pattern, options and compiled pattern.

 ```cpp
 jp::Regex re;